Diaby02/EasyCounting/README.md

 ## Introduction

 This code aims to compare different class-agnostic counting models in order to understand their capabilities when applied in industrial data.
-For this purpose, the code from the different models have been included in this repository.
+For this purpose, the code from these different models might have been included in this repository.

 The link to the official code of the different models are listed below: